Gary0417/quora_insincere_questions_classification/README.md

 # Quora Insincere Questions Classification: Project Overview

 This project aims to classify whether a question asked on Quora is sincere or not using pre-trained NLP text embedding models from TensorFlow Hub.
-Transfer learning is performed to fine-tune the models.

 ## Code and Resources Used
 **Python Version:** 3.9